OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 I then, as [descirbed above](#Workers), provisioned a Tentacle and registered it as a Worker in the Default Worker Pool.

-On deploying release 0.0.2 of the same project (unchanged), the logs let me know it ran on the Worker instead of the server.
+On deploying release 0.0.2 of the same project (unchanged), the logs let me know now it ran on the Worker instead of the server.

 ![Script ran on a Workerr](workers-ran-on-worker.png)